Skip to content

 • Slows down your sleep-wake cycle

-• May lead to sleep problems and daytime fatigue
+• Can lead to sleep problems and daytime fatigue

-Limiting blue light in the evening can improve your sleep routine and increase your sleep quality.
+By limiting blue light in the evening, you can improve your sleep routine and increase sleep quality.

 • In a small 2012 study, researchers examined the impact of red light therapy on 20 female athletes.
-Participants were randomized to receive 30 minutes of red light therapy every night for 14 days.
-Compared to the placebo group, which received no light therapy, the athletes saw improvements in their sleep quality , melatonin levels, and endurance.
+Participants were randomly given 30 minutes of red light therapy every evening for 14 days.
+Compared to the placebo group, which received no light therapy, the athletes showed improvements in sleep quality, melatonin levels, and endurance.

-While these results are encouraging, more research is needed to better understand the exact influence of red light on sleep.
+Although these results are promising, more research is needed to better understand the exact influence of red light on sleep.

 Tips to fall asleep faster

-If you have trouble sleeping, these tips may help:
+If you have trouble sleeping, these tips can help:

-• Create a regular routine : By going to bed at the same time every day, you train your body to get tired at that time.
+• Create a fixed routine: By going to bed at the same time every day, you train your body to get tired at that time.

-• Use soft lighting : Avoid bright lights and use dim lights or nightlights to prepare your body for the night.
+• Use soft lighting: Avoid bright light and use dim lamps or nightlights to prepare your body for the night.

-• Consider meditation or breathing exercises : Relaxation techniques help your body calm down.
+• Consider meditation or breathing exercises: Relaxation techniques help your body to calm down.

 Conclusion: Red light for better sleep